 Tumor growth also requires successful immune avoidance.
 How does the TME help malignant cells escape destruction by cells of the immune system?

-Supporting immune cells secrete a variety of factors that protect cancer cells from immune detection.
-One example is the secretion of CXCL12 by CAFs.
-CXCL12 is a chemokine that coats cancer cells and prevents their destruction by cytotoxic T lymphocytes (Feiga et al., 2013).
+Supporting immune cells secrete a variety of factors protecting cancer cells from immune detection.
+Thus, CAFs secrete CXCL12, a chemokine that coats cancer cells and prevents their destruction by cytotoxic T lymphocytes10.
 Supporting immune cells can also promote tumor cell survival by suppressing cell death pathways.
-An example of this mechanism is the expression of integrin a4 by TAMs, which forms a complex with vascular cell adhesion molecule-1 (VCAM1) that suppresses apoptosis in metastatic breast cancer cells (Chen et al., 2011).
+For example, TAMs express integrin a4, which forms a complex with vascular cell adhesion molecule-1 (VCAM1) that suppresses apoptosis in metastatic breast cancer cells11.

 6. Franovic, A., Gunaratnam L., Smith K., Robert I., Patten, D., and Lee, S. Translational up-regulation of the EGFR by tumor hypoxia provides a nonmutational explanation for its overexpression in human cancer.
 PNAS.
 104,13092–13097 (2007).